Shorzinator/MangiaMetrics_628/GamePlan.md

 show little to no univariate relationship with your outcome of interest before moving on to more complex analyses that consider multiple factors simultaneously.

-Each step not only provides insights into which factors are important but also how they interrelate.
-As you progress through the analyses, you'll refine your understanding of the data and the relationships within it, leading to more informed decision-making for the location and expansion of Italian restaurants.